-- A. This appliance has a pilot which must be lighted by hand.
-When lighting the pilot, follow these instructions exactly. - B. BEFORE LIGHTING smell all around the appliance area for gas.
+- A. This appliance is equipped with an ignition device which automatically lights the pilot.
+Do not try to light the pilot by hand. - B. BEFORE LIGHTING smell all around the appliance area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.